Relintai/pandemonium_engine_docs/usage/shaders/your_first_shader/your_first_3d_shader.md

 similar to the cosine function where you have repeating hills except, with noise, each hill has a different height.

-Godot provides the `NoiseTexture` resource for generating a noise texture that can be accessed from a shader.
+Pandemonium provides the `NoiseTexture` resource for generating a noise texture that can be accessed from a shader.

 To access a texture in a shader add the following code near the top of your